xSplasher/TwitchLichessBot/README.md

 Chat is going to vote for moves in twitch chat, the most voted move is played by the bot.

+## What things can i do with it ?
+ - Twitch channel vs 1 person: 1 bot needed
+ - Twitch channel vs Twitch channel: 2 bots playing against each other (can be the same channel to have chat play against itself)
+ - Many twitch channels vs 1 person: 1 bot needed (read step 4)
+ - Many twitch channels vs 1 Twitch channel: 2 bots playing against each other
+ - Many twitch channels vs Many twitch channels: 2 bots playing against each other

 ## How can i play ?
 First you need to install some stuff to make it work: